 Trying to start a family can be stressful—especially if you’re having trouble conceiving.
 You may find yourself feeling depressed, anxious, or isolated.
-It’s important to remember that you’re not alone—many experience these feelings during their fertility journey.
-The good news is, there are ways to help manage these negative feelings.
+It’s important to remember that you’re not alone, and that many experience these emotions during their fertility journey.
+The good news is, there are ways to help manage these feelings.

 Understand what's bothering you

 Be aware of your mood throughout the day, and take notes when you feel stressed.
 Write down how you’re feeling and what may have caused it.
 Once you get a clearer picture of what your triggers are, you can come up with a plan for reducing them.

 Reach out to friends and family